Cleaning Tips, Guides & Resources

 Ash or other particles that contain smokey odours can get trapped in the filters of air conditioners and heating systems which are then circulated in your home, thus contributing to the smoke smell in the air.
 It is advisable to wash or replace these air filters to help eliminate the odour, as well as increase the airflow from these systems.

-While these tips are effective in removing a smoke smell from a house, for a property that has encountered an unfortunate fire which has caused the odour, it is advisable to opt for a professional deep cleaning service to do the needful.
+While these tips are effective in removing a smoke smell from a house, for a property that has encountered an unfortunate fire which has caused the odour, or if the property's occupant was a heavy cigarette smoker it is advisable to opt for a professional deep cleaning service to do the needful.
 With the help of professional equipment and products, an experienced house cleaning service will use the best cleaning solutions to rid your home of lingering smoke odours!